 We get lots of questions here in “town” that relate to the economics of songwriting.
-I’m going to try to break down some of the basics and help explain WHY things work the way they do.
+I’m going to break down some of the basics of song splits and help explain WHY things work the way they do.

 So, if Lucy and Jonathan get a big cut together and $100,000 rolls in, Jonathan would get a check for $25,000 for his writer’s share and $25,000 for his publishing share.
 Lucy would get the same.
 That would be the case if neither of them had signed over any of their publishing to a publisher.